tmax818/kingC/chapter02/NOTES.md

 ### Statements

-> a statemnt is a command to be executed when the program runs.
+> a statement is a command to be executed when the program runs.

 ### Printing Strings